Mary Coffin Starbuck Chapter

 Members of the Mary Coffin Starbuck Chapter.
 (Photo from Diane Janis)

 We explore not only our past but also our present.
-President Dianne Janis thanks speaker Jennifer Pittman for her program on N.C.
+Dianne Janis thanks speaker Jennifer Pittman for her program on N.C.
 Guardian ad Litem and the need for volunteer advocates who will offer physical and emotional support and give a voice to children in need.
 (Photo from Diane Janis)